Keynotes • March 23, 2018

 There’s Star Trek, that’s the utopia.
 Then there’s Star Wars.
 So, we descend into war with other species and shit like the other race.
 So those are two ways: there’s utopia and dystopia.
 So what will happen?
 Well, the craziness of these activities is exactly the craziness of the human condition.
 They’re right for us because the alternative is natural desperation, repeated vaccination.

 They’re a repeated vaccination against madness.
-“Give him something to do, god damn it!”
-So George Peterson in these lectures, I keep hearing him say like, “There are people who go crazy.
+“Give them something to do, god damn it!”
+So Jordan Peterson in these lectures, I keep hearing him say like, “There are people who go crazy.
 The best thing you can do is to teach them how to get on in life, how to get out of bed when they’re depressed, how to just get to work and do something, just do something.”
 Basically he’s saying, just numb them with work.
 That works for the average person.